riverrun/openmaize/UPGRADE_1.0.md

 Before, you needed to add `db_module: MyApp.OpenmaizeEcto` to your config.

-Now, you will need to add this to each plug call (this affects the Openmaize.Login, Openmaize.OnetimePass, Openmaize.ConfirmEmail and Openmaize.ResetPassword plugs.
+Now, you will need to add this to each plug call - this affects the Openmaize.Login, Openmaize.OnetimePass, Openmaize.ConfirmEmail and Openmaize.ResetPassword plugs.